Where Chess and Life Collide

-- The game is still a game with most kids, and we adults can all admit that there have been times where the game has gotten the best of our emotions, at least while in the moment; so children can remove themselves from the ego bruises that we adults associate with a blunder or loss - not to say they aren't affected, and this allows them to immerse themselves, take chances, and learn.
-Part of the reason why my chess opening choices narrowed as I got better (though I hardly knew anything about openings several years ago) and why I'm only now beginning to expand it is because I was often "afraid" to lose to a player whom I considered to be worse than me.
-I never used to play 1.d4 or the double king's pawn opening with black, though when I started, those were nearly all I knew.
+- The game is still a game with most kids, and we adults can all admit that there have been times where the game has gotten the best of our emotions, at least while in the moment; so children can remove themselves from the ego bruises that we adults associate with a blunder or loss (not to say they aren't affected), and this allows them to immerse themselves, take chances, and learn.
+Part of the reason why my chess opening choices narrowed as I got better (though I hardly knew anything about openings several years ago) and why I'm only now beginning to expand my opening knowledge is that I was often "afraid" to lose to a player whom I considered to be worse than me.
+I never used to play 1.d4 with white or the double king's pawn opening with black, though when I started, those were nearly all I knew.
 I suppose it takes some growth and experience to feel comfortable in unfamiliarity and to feel comfortable losing.
 On that point, sometimes the only thing that keeps me in the game with these young kids is that experience often trumps ability, which is another point to add to the life lessons section.

 The Saavedra Position (white to move and win)

 Chess: More Art or Science?

 - Next, there are experiences, both emotional and aesthetic, that you can have while playing chess that you just can't have doing anything else.
-To make my first chess and music comparison, the experience of playing a serious (tournament) game of chess is akin to performing a solo with a musical instrument in concert.
+To make my first chess and music comparison, the experience of playing a serious (tournament) game of chess is akin to performing a solo with a musical instrument during a concert.
 There are very few experiences where you are completely on your own, where there's no time to discuss what's currently occurring, and where any observers may watch you perform without your knowing their opinions until it's all over (though perhaps there is the occasional uncontrolled grimace or sigh).